MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 4. It then begins to `decrypt` the information that was sent.

-5. WireGuard then uses ABCDEFGH's key to verify the `authenticity` of the packet.
+5. WireGuard then uses **ABCDEFGH**'s key to verify the `authenticity` of the packet.

 6. With the accepted, `verified` packet - WireGuard will now remember that peer's most recent Internet `endpoint`.

 7. Once all that has been completed, WireGuard will `look` at the packet.

-8. It can see the `plain-text` packet from someone on the 192.168.30.X subnet.
+8. It can see the `plain-text` packet from someone on the *192.168.30.X* subnet.

-9. A final verification takes place as WireGuard looks at the packet from 192.168.30.X to verify that `IP` is even `allowed` to be sending us packets.
+9. A final verification takes place as WireGuard looks at the packet from *192.168.30.X* to verify that `IP` is even `allowed` to be sending us packets.

 10. If the `association` is successful, the packets are `allowed` to pass through the VPN tunnel.